-- Each school can nominate a maximum of two students to attend.
+Each school can register a maximum of 3 students to attend.
 Any additional student nominations received will be added to a wait list.

 - Nomination forms are available online in late September.
 To complete the nomination form the teacher will require the student's name, grade and email address.